 Claims may be for:

-- reimbursement of expenses already paid by you, or direct payment to a supplier for goods or services you have received, for example payment of costs for printing or a privately leased satellite office
+- reimbursement of expenses already paid by you, or direct payment to a supplier for goods or services you have received, for example payment of costs for printing.

 - expenses that have been incurred by you and paid directly under the Commonwealth’s contractual arrangements with the goods or services provider; for example: office stationery and supplies ordered from the preferred service provider.